trust-mfn-berlin/animals-as-objects/vault/material.fossil-fuels.md

 <figcaption>

-_Still from the video “Petroleum – Modern history of oil on a Map” by Geo History (Source: YouTube)_
+_Still from the video “Petroleum – Modern history of oil on a Map” (Source: Geo History/YouTube)_

 </figcaption>